-For tubes with balloons, check the balloon 4 weeks after the creation of the stoma to make sure it is still secure and not leaking fluid.
-After that, continue checking it once a week.
+For tubes with balloons, 4 weeks after creating the stoma, it is necessary to ensure that the balloon is still tight and not leaking fluid.
+This check should be carried out once a week thereafter.
 How to check the balloon:

-- Hold the tube firmly in place with one hand, using your index finger and thumb. - Fit a small syringe onto the tip of the tube that connects with the balloon.
-Note that this syringe is different from the one sometimes used to administer formula (see Figure 3).

-- Remove the water with the syringe and note the amount in milliliters (ml).
-ATTENTION: Do not move your hand or let go, as this may displace the tube.
-The water may be cloudy or slightly colored, which is normal and does not affect the tube's function. - If the amount of water is less than recommended for your tube type, discard the removed water and add the correct amount. - Use only potable water to inflate the balloon.
+- Hold the tube firmly in place with one hand. - Fit a small syringe onto the tip of the tube that communicates with the balloon.
+Note that this syringe is different from the one sometimes used to administer formula (see Figure 3). - Remove the water with the syringe and note the number of ml.
+ATTENTION: the tube stays in place only with your hand, you must hold it properly. - The water may be cloudy or slightly colored, which is normal and does not affect the tube's function. - If the amount of water is less than recommended for your tube type, discard the removed water and add the correct amount.

-If the balloon's water level remains insufficient for two consecutive weeks, the balloon is probably leaking, and the tube will have to be replaced.
-Connect with your contact person to arrange a replacement.
+- Use only potable water to inflate the balloon. - If the balloon's water level remains insufficient for two consecutive weeks, the balloon is probably leaking, and the tube will have to be replaced.
+Contact your contact person to arrange a replacement.